anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

-## Creating Voice Monkey device
+## Creating a Voice Monkey Device

-## A 25 step guide without screenshots
+## A 28 step guide without screenshots

 ## 1) [Log into the Voice Monkey site](https://voicemonkey.io/start)